ErenUfuktepe/TicTacToe-Game/README.md

 # Definition

   Basic TicTacToe Game with C++/CLI.
-You can play with your friend or you can play against the computer. computer.
+You can play with your friend or you can play against the computer.

 # Demo